ryanmokeefe/js-dom-quotes/README.md

 - Using relative selection, select the `<p>` element containing the second Mark Twain quote
 - Do the same using a query selector
 - Select the 'Quotes About Motivation' heading

+Next:

+Once you find those, pick various items on the page and retrieve their objects.

 ### Bonus
  Using the console, add the author's last name, as a class, to one of the quotes.